meirizarrygelpi/rational/README.md

 ```
 Note that `i` does not commute with either `β` or `γ`.
 The infra complex numbers are more commonly known as dual complex numbers.

+Alternatively, you can obtain the infra complex numbers from a complex Cayley-Dickson construct with `rational.Infra` values.

 ### rational.InfraPerplex

 The `rational.InfraPerplex` type represents a rational infra perplex number.
 It corresponds to a null Cayley-Dickson construct with `rational.Perplex` values.
 The split unit element is denoted `s`, and the dual unit elements are denoted `τ` and `υ`.
 The multiplication rules are: